gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 .. index:: No_Default_Initialization

-[GNAT] This restriction prohibits any instance of default initialization of variables.
-The binder implements a consistency rule which prevents any unit compiled without the restriction from with'ing a unit with the restriction (this allows the generation of initialization procedures to be skipped, since you can be sure that no call is ever generated to an initialization procedure in a unit with the restriction active).
+[GNAT] This restriction prohibits any instance of default initialization of variables or components.
+The binder implements a consistency check that prevents any unit without the restriction from with'ing a unit with the restriction (this allows the generation of initialization procedures to be skipped, since you can be sure that no call is ever generated to an initialization procedure in a unit with the restriction active).
 If used